wp-plugins/post-gallery-widget/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Removed the inadvertent inclusion of rewrite rules.

 = 0.2 =
 * Add a metabox in the edit post area that shows thumbnails of attached images.